VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks: Related Work

 \subsection{Neural Module Network}

-Extending from research on neural semantic parsing \cite{jia-liang-2016-data, liang-etal-2017-neural}, \citet{andreas2016neural, andreas-etal-2016-learning} introduce NMNs to address visual QA by decomposing questions into linguistic sub-structures, known as programs, to instantiate a network of neural modules.
-NMN models have achieved significant success in synthetic image domains where a complex reasoning process is required \cite{johnson2017inferring, hu2018explainable, han2019visual}. \citet{yi2018neural, han2019visual, mao2018the} improve previous work by decoupling visual-language understanding and visual concept learning.
-Our work is related to the recent work that extends NMN models to real data domains.
-For instance, \citet{kottur2018visual, jiang-bansal-2019-self, Gupta2020Neural} extend NMNs to visual dialogues and reading comprehension tasks.
-In this paper, we introduce a new approach that exploits NMN to learn dependencies between the composition in language inputs and the spatio-temporal dynamics in videos.
-This is not present in prior NMN models which are designed to apply on a two-dimensional image input without temporal variance.
-We propose to construct a reasoning structure from text, from which detected entities are used to extract visual information in the spatial space and detected actions are used to find visual information in the temporal space.
+Neural Module Network (NMN) \cite{andreas2016neural, andreas-etal-2016-learning} is introduced to address visual QA by decomposing questions into linguistic sub-structures, known as programs, to instantiate a network of neural modules.
+NMN models have achieved success in synthetic image domains where a multi-step reasoning process is required \cite{johnson2017inferring, hu2018explainable, han2019visual}. \citet{yi2018neural, han2019visual, mao2018the} improve NMN models by decoupling visual-language understanding and visual concept learning.
+Our work is related to the recent work \cite{kottur2018visual, jiang-bansal-2019-self, Gupta2020Neural} that extended NMNs to image reasoning in dialogues and reading comprehension reasoning.
+Our approach follows the previous approaches that learn to generate program structure and require no parser at evaluation time.
+Compared to prior work, we use NMN to learn dependencies between the composition in language inputs and the spatio-temporal dynamics in videos.
+Specifically, we propose to construct a reasoning structure from text, from which detected entities are used to extract visual information in the spatial space and detected actions are used to find visual information in the temporal space.